PhoenixTales/phoenix-docs/mechanics/multiplayer.md

 The old story implies that the four friends are meeting several times in course of the story.
 In the Alpha, Gorn and Lester are at the meeting place already at the beginning of the game and after escorting the player into the valley, Diego tells the player that he still has to do something.
 Later in the game, in course of the mission for Thorus of getting the list from the mine (it is not given by Diego), Diego seems to follow him and meets him in front of the mine, by the following dialogue and other, similar hints in the documents it is suggested that the four friends were meant to keep an eye on the main hero from the very beginning, they are working in the background, observing the player, talking about the events taking place in the colony and eventually helping him; while the main hero would form a stronger bond with one of the friends, depending on his choosen guild and/or class.

+For example: In this particular case, the player is send to the mine for a mission to become a shadow (not given by Diego as it was done in the release version, where the same man who has stolen ore from the ore barons a few weeks ago is now suddenly the "leader" of the shadows; this is of course not the case).
+But in any way, Diego is a shadow himself and in the singleplayer campaign of the alpha story it is suggested that he follows him.
+For the multiplayer story for Diego we can derive a mission from here; such as an obvious solution like this: The leaders of the shadows is sending Diego to observe the player during the mission, which only makes sense: It is logical that a guild, which works similar to the Stasi of the German Democratic Republic, while training a new snitch, will of course have other snitches observing him at work in order to evaluate his loyalty and trustworthiness.

-At the same time they would do their own business: Lester for instance is involved in the illegal drug trade, Gorn is a Mercenary, but has friends in the Organisation and is involved in their raids that are completely despised by Lee.
+So while being involved with the player, sometimes directly, sometimes indirectly, at the same time they would mind their own business: Lester for instance is involved in illegal drug trade, Gorn is a Mercenary, but has friends in the Organisation and is involved in their raids that are completely despised by Lee.
 Milten is doing stuff behind the back of his master Corristo and keeps meeting with his friends he is not allowed to see anymore.

 They all have their story and thus telling these stories is the obvious solution for the multiplayer mode.
-While being linked to and taking place simultaneously to the events of the singleplayer plot, being parts of that very plot, they each show the story from a different angle, tell additional stories in the world, develop the story further, give it more depth and complexity and provide answers to questions, such as: Why is Diego here, what brought him there, what did he do in the meanwhile, how does he relate to the other shadows and so on and so on.
+While being linked to and taking place simultaneously to the events of the singleplayer plot, being part of that very plot, they each show the story from a different angle, tell additional stories in the world, develop the story further, give it more depth and complexity and provide answers to questions, such as: Why is Diego here, what brought him there, what did he do in the meanwhile, how does he relate to the other shadows?
+And so on and so on.

+And since every character is experiencing his own story or the same story from his perspective with individual missions, these character plots could work just as well as additional singleplayer campaigns that can be played alone, in case of which the Main Hero would turn into an NPC and which guild he joins could be random, thereby always adding some element of surprise to a playthrough.

+#### Multiplayer Storytelling

 Regarding dialogues, in the multiplayer mode every single dialogue would have to have an additional condition as simple as: